Government of Canada / Gouvernement du Canada

 Seasonal and Sessional Employees

-Participants Receiving Portion of Normal Pay
+Participants Receiving Less than Normal Salary

-• (2) The contributions required to be paid by a participant described in subsection (1) shall be paid at the same time and in the same manner as if he were a participant described in section 6.
+• (2) The contributions required to be paid by a participant described in subsection (1) must be paid at the time and in the manner that contributions would be payable under section 6 as if the participant were, during their educational leave or period of lay-off, a participant described in that section.

 Contributions by Elective Participants